180 Little Stories After Traveling the World for 18 Months

 - But I did try new things and new food.

-- I created a list of dishes to do once I settle: chilaquiles and bibimbap, for example.
+- I created a list of dishes to cook once I settle: chilaquiles and bibimbap, for example.

 - I shot around 70,000 photos.